AstroCB/CurrencyConverterBot/README.md

 pip install currencyconverter
 ```

-Next, you'll need a configuration file with the necessary data required for accessing read/write features of the API.
+Next, you'll need a configuration file with the requisite data for accessing read/write features of the API.

 You can create a Reddit account for your bot, or simply use your existing account.
 Once you have the username/password for the account you'd like the bot to post under, create a file in the root directory called `credentials.py`.